gen740/SmoothCursor.nvim/README.md

     disable_float_win = false,  -- Disable in floating windows
     enabled_filetypes = nil,    -- Enable only for specific file types, e.g., { "lua", "vim" }
     disabled_filetypes = nil,   -- Disable for these file types, ignored if enabled_filetypes is set. e.g., { "TelescopePrompt", "NvimTree" }
+    -- Show the position of the latest input mode positions.
+    -- A value of "enter" means the position will be updated when entering the mode.
+    -- A value of "leave" means the position will be updated when leaving the mode.
+    -- `nil` = disabled
+    show_last_positions = nil,
 })
 ```